 These two things seem very different, and in a sense they are, yet to me they are also very much the same.
 They resonate with my why and will force me to elevate what I believe I’m capable of being and becoming.

-The Coaching Program will push me to further explore all aspects of my well-being with the goal to become better positioned to help organizations and individuals achieve a greater sense of well being while also helping them reach their goals.
+The Coaching Program will push me to further explore all aspects of my well-being and leadership with the goal to become better positioned to help organizations and individuals achieve a greater sense of their well being and leadership while also helping them reach their goals.
 This program will push me far outside my quiet and reserved demeanor, and force me to dig deep through my mindset, emotions and spirit.

 It is my purpose and mission through Will Athletic to inspire, motivate and assist others to unleash their Inner Athlete and become their very best self.
 In order to do so, I must do that for myself.
 And that means continuing to find ways to challenge my body, mind and spirit to redefine that it possible.

 Very often in my journey I’ve head a variation of the phrase, “you can only take someone as far as you’ve taken yourself.”
 To that end, I will continue to take myself further.
-Truth is, both of the adventures I’m embarking on are not earth shattering – so some, the may be easy.
-However they will be earth shattering for me, and will serve to create that next level for me to break through and explore.
+Truth is, both of the adventures I’m embarking on are not earth shattering – to some, they may be easy.
+However they will be earth shattering for me, and will serve to create that next level to break through and explore.

 Embrace the mindset of growth.
 Take the next step towards doing what you need to do to play at world class in your life.